semperex/mongo-fritter/README.md

 }
 ```

-Or create the DAO class with a connection to local or MongoDB Atlas service depending on environment:
+Or create the DAO class with a connection to local or MongoDB Atlas service depending on environment and configurable database name:
 ```java

 public enum Environment { DEVELOPMENT, PRODUCTION };